Notify me

 (Photo used with permission)

-Poppy Seed Pod watch in blackened silver
+UnconstrainedTime Poppy Seed Pod watch in blackened silver

-Art jewellery evolved in the early 20th C, and influenced some watches to a gradually increasing, although still relatively minor, extent until recent times.
-Then UnconstrainedTime took the leap of being watches fundamentally based on conceptual-art-jewellery, letting go of almost all of the fine jewellery and engineering influences of conventional watchmaking while retaining its profound links to the horological tradition in its use of an intuitively easy-to-understand 12-point time-display concept based originating from ancient Near East time-keeping.
+Then UnconstrainedTime can be seen as having taken the leap to being watches fundamentally based on conceptual art jewellery, letting go of almost all of the fine jewellery and engineering influences of conventional watchmaking while retaining its profound links to the horological tradition in its use of an intuitively easy-to-understand 12-point time-display concept originating from ancient Near East time-keeping.

 Examples of art jewellery: see our Pinterest Board on art jewellery.